Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 Then:

 1. Open a browser on any device.
-For instance the browser can be on the computer on which you are running the sample, or even your smartphone.
+For instance, the browser can be on the computer on which you are running the sample, or even your smartphone.
 Then navigate, as instructed, to [https://aka.ms/devicelogin](https://aka.ms/devicelogin)
 2. Once there, type in the code provided by the app (in this sample, I am typing `B7D3SVXHV`) and hit enter.
 The web page will proceed to prompt you for authentication: please authenticate as a user (native or guest) in the tenant that you specified in the search command.
 Note that, thanks to the fact that you are using an external browser or a different, browser capable device, you can authenticate without restrictions: for example, if your tenant requires you to authenticate using MFA, you are able to do so.
 That experience would not have been possible if you had to drive the authentication operations exclusively in the console.
 3. Once you successfully authenticate, go back to the console app.
 You'll see that the app has now access to the token it needs to query the Microsoft Graph API.
 In my case, a mario does exist in my tenant: hence I'll receive the following result.